sul-dlss/wasapi_client/README.md

 ## TODO
 * Unit tests
 * Download a single file by filename
-* Add store-time- params to support usage with backfill downloads
+* Add store-time- params to support usage with backfill downloads (not in wasapi_downloader)
+* Support auditing

 ## Development